Topology-Guided Path Integral Approach for Stochastic Optimal Control in Cluttered Environment: Topology-Guided Path Integral Control Algorithm

-In both algorithms, the graph in configuration space is defined by a set of vertices, $V$, and edges, $E$.
-Also, each vertex is composed of a state, $v.x$, and set of associated nodes $v.N$.
-Finally, each node $n\in v.N$ has its $H$-signature, $n.H$, a cost, $n.c$, and a parent node $n.\text{parent}$.
+This subsection is devoted to explain the expansion phase of PI-FMHT* algorithm, named FMHT*, which aims to find all optimal trajectories in different homology classes for deterministic approximation of the original problem.
+FMHT* is batch-type algorithm like FMT*; it generates $k$ samples in free configuration space.
+Then from the nodes in the goal region, the $r$-disk graph is constructed and concurrently projects the tree into $H$-signature augmented space in order of cost-to-go.
+With this outward moving, FMHT* performs the \textit{direct dynamic programming recursion} with \textit{lazy collision checking}.
+The graph in state space is defined by a set of vertices, $V$, and edges, $E$, where each vertex is composed of a state, $v.x$, and set of associated nodes $v.N$.
+Each node $n\in v.N$ has its $H$-signature, $n.H$, a cost, $n.c$, and a parent node $n.\text{parent}$.